RPT-China Nov new yuan loans rise to 708.9 bln yuan, beat forecasts

 Analysts polled by Reuters had expected outstanding loans to rise by 15.3 percent.

-Total social financing, a homegrown measurement of total credit issuance in China, stood at 1.02 trillion yuan, more than double October's reading of 476.7 billion yuan. ($1 = 6.4543 Chinese yuan renminbi) (Editing by Kim Coghill)
+Total social financing, a homegrown measurement of total credit issuance in China, stood at 1.02 trillion yuan, more than double October's reading of 476.7 billion yuan. ($1 = 6.4543 Chinese yuan) (Editing by Kim Coghill)

 * Beijing-backed Carrie Lam becomes first female leader of HK